arabellas-craft/arabellas-craft.github.io/_posts/2026-06-23-lunasa-explainer.md

 date: 2026-06-23 07:00:01 -0700
 tag: article
 topic: irish
 short-description: What is Lughnasadh?
-Lúnasa is the Irish harvest festival on August 1, named for the god Lugh.
+Lúnasa is the Irish harvest festival on August 1st, named for the god Lugh.
 A plain guide to its meaning, its history, Lammas vs Lughnasadh, Crom Dubh, and how it was celebrated.
 categories: what is lughnasadh, lughnasadh meaning, lúnasa, lammas vs lughnasadh, when is lughnasadh, lughnasadh pronunciation, irish harvest festival, celtic folklore, irish paganism
 img: what-is-lughnasadh.jpg
 permalink: /what-is-lughnasadh
 ---

-Lúnasa (pronounced [LOO-nuh-suh](https://www.teanglann.ie/en/fuaim/L%C3%BAnasa)) is the Irish harvest festival that is now celebrated on August 1, and was considered the first day of autumn in the ancient Irish year.[^1] It opens the grain harvest, the point where the hungry weeks of late summer give way to the first food from the new crop.[^1] The name comes from the god Lugh; the older spelling is Lughnasadh.
+Lúnasa (pronounced [LOO-nuh-suh](https://www.teanglann.ie/en/fuaim/L%C3%BAnasa){:target="_blank" rel="noopener noreferrer"}) is the Irish harvest festival that is now celebrated on August 1st, and was considered the first day of autumn in the ancient Irish year.[^1] It opens the grain harvest, the point where the hungry weeks of late summer give way to the first food from the new crop.[^1] The name comes from the god Lugh; the older spelling is Lughnasadh.
 It's one of the four festivals of the Irish year, with Samhain, Imbolc, and Bealtaine.[^2] You'll also see it in the folk record as Garland Sunday, Reek Sunday and Crom Dubh's Sunday.

 This article is meant to give an overview of the festival.
 Each part below has a fuller article behind it: the festival's [pre-Christian origins](/lunasa-pre-christian-origins), the dark harvest figure [Crom Dubh](/crom-dubh-lughnasadh), and the [folk customs](/lunasa-folk-traditions) that lasted into living memory.